 This service remembers the variations of the 7th Battalion that have served since the First World War.

 The 7th Australian Infantry Battalion fought during the First World War.
-Raised within two weeks of the declaration of war, it went on to serve in Gallipoli and on the Western Front.
+It was raised within two weeks of the declaration of war and went on to serve in Gallipoli and on the Western Front.
 By 1918, they had lost 1,067 killed in action and 2,076 wounded.

 The 2/7th Australian Infantry Battalion formed in 1939.
 They fought in North Africa, Greece, Sri Lanka and New Guinea.
 By the end of the Second World War, they had lost 226 killed, and 473 wounded.